elastic/integrations/packages/azure_billing/docs/README.md

 ## How it works

-The Elastic Agent connect to Azure APIs, fetches usage details and forecast data, and sent it to a dedicated data stream named `metrics-azure.billing-default` in Elasticsearch.
+The Elastic Agent connects to Azure APIs, fetches usage details and forecast data, and sends it to a dedicated data stream named `metrics-azure.billing-default` in Elasticsearch.

 ```text
          ┌────────────────────┐       ┌─────────┐       ┌─-─────────────────────┐